-a_all skin cancers except

-- ightarrow metastatic squamous cells carcinomas; and - → melanomas of 1.5 millimetres or more in thickness, or Clark Level 3 or more depth of invasion, or with evidence of ulceration; - b_all tumours which are histologically described as microcarcinoma, pre-malignant or showing the malignant changes of 'carcinoma in situ', including cervical dysplasia rated as CIN 1, 2 or 3 ('carcinoma in situ' of the breast is covered if it results directly in the removal of the entire breast.
-This procedure must be performed specifically to arrest the spread of malignancy and be considered the appropriate and necessary treatment);
+- a. all skin cancers except: - metastatic squamous cells carcinomas; and - melanomas of 1.0 millimetre or more Breslow thickness, or Clark Level 3 or more depth of invasion, or with evidence of ulceration; - all tumours which are histologically described as microcarcinoma, pre-malignant or showing the malignant changes of 'carcinoma in situ', including cervical dysplasia rated as CIN 1, 2 or 3.

+'Carcinoma in situ' of the breast is not excluded if it results directly in:

+the removal of the entire breast.
+This procedure must be performed specifically to arrest the spread of malignancy and be considered the appropriate and necessary treatment; or

-- c_chronic lymphocytic leukaemia (less than RAI stage 1); and - d_prostatic tumours which are histologically described as TNM classification T1 (including T1a, T1b and T1c), or characterised by Gleason Score of less than 6, or are of another equivalent or lesser classification (prostate cancer is covered if it results directly in total prostatectomy.
-This procedure must be performed specifically to arrest the spread of malignancy and be considered the appropriate and necessary treatment).
+- breast conserving surgery and adjuvant therapy (such as radiotherapy and/ or chemotherapy).
+The surgery and treatment must be undertaken specifically to arrest the spread of malignancy, and be considered the appropriate and necessary treatment as confirmed by an appropriate specialist doctor acceptable to us.
+Chemotherapy means the use of drugs as prescribed by an appropriate specialist doctor specifically designed to kill or destroy cancer cells; - c. chronic lymphocytic leukaemia (less than RAI stage 1); and - d. prostatic tumours which are histologically described as TNM classification T1 (including T1a,T1b and T1c), or characterised by Gleason Score of less than 6, or are of another equivalent or lesser classification.

+Prostate cancer is covered if it results directly in total prostatectomy.
+This procedure must be performed specifically to arrest the spread of malignancy and be considered the appropriate and necessary treatment.